Bank Street, Hyderabad

-Bank Street is major commercial suburb in Hyderabad, India.
-There are large number of banks present on this street like SBI, Central Bank, Canara Bank, Andhra Bank, etc. It has a big park located and is famous for its Blood Bank.
+Bank Street is a major commercial suburb in Hyderabad, India.
+A large number of banks are located in this street, including SBI, Central Bank, Canara Bank, Andhra Bank, etc. It has a big park located and is famous for its Blood Bank.
 It connects Abids and Chaderghat.

 Commercial area

 There are many electronics shops here and Gujarati Galli has more concentration of such shops.
 There is a popular sweets shop called as Bombay Halwa.
 There is a popular Irani cafe here called Grand Hotel here.
 It also is home to an old Government run hospital ENT Hospital.
 Also has a very old bar since the time of the Nizams called as Rustum Fram.

-One of India's oldest and largest pharmaceutical companies, J & J Dechane Labs, a 101-year-old ayurvedic manufacturing unit, is also located here.

 Transport

 The TSRTC has a major bus hub in this area and connects Bank street with all parts of the city.
 The closest MMTS Train station is at Nampally.